actberw/actberw.github.io/content/algorithm/tree/path.md

         return false;
     }

-    // This function Sets the target_leaf_ref to refer the leaf node of the maximum
-    // path sum.
-Also, returns the max_sum using max_sum_ref
     void getTargetLeaf (struct node *node, int *max_sum_ref, int curr_sum, struct node **target_leaf_ref) {
         if (node == NULL)
             return;